tomarrell/snake/validator/README.md

   snake: Snake, // the starting position of the snake }

-type Fruit struct {
-  x int
-  y int
-}

 << JSON Response Payload:
 {
   gameId: string,
   width: int,
   height: int,
   score: int,
-  fruit: []Fruit, // two new generated piece of fruit
+  fruit: []engine.Fruit, // two new generated piece of fruit
 	snake: Snake, // the starting position of the snake
   signature: string,
 }